barbazul/1kfa/mod_guide_player.md

 The third time an item is damaged, it is destroyed.
 Return it and the red cards to the supply.

-Non-magical items can be damaged in 1kFA.
-Usually this happens narratively as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.
+All mundane (non-magical) items can be damaged.
+Usually this happens as the result of a GM move, but it can also be caused by player moves, eg. Armour Mastery.

 To repair items, see the move [Sharpen and Stitch](#sharpen-and-stitch)